-Frenchman Andre Charlot produced a revolutionary series of intimate London revues, achieving such success that he was referred to as "The British Ziegfeld" -- a title he loathed.
+Frenchman Andre Charlot produced a revolutionary series of intimate London revues, achieving such success that he was often referred to as "The British Ziegfeld" -- a title he loathed.
 Charlot's productions relied on visual elegance, sophisticated wit and top-quality scores.
 One of his greatest discoveries later explained it this way --

 Charlot introduced Beatrice Lillie, Gertrude Lawrence and Jack Buchanan to West End audiences in such revues as London Calling (1923 London).
-When they all traveled to Broadway in Andre Charlot's Revue (1924 NY - 298), audience demand caught them off guard, and a planned six week run was extended to nine months.
+When they all traveled to Broadway in Andre Charlot's Revue (1924 NY - 298 performances), audience demand caught them off guard, and a planned six week run was extended to nine sold-out months.
 This provided an American springboard for the most important British musical theatre talents of the 1920s.

 Most of the British musical comedies of the 1920s have faded into obscurity.
-One exception is Mr. Cinders (1929 - 528), a lighthearted reversed gender version of the Cinderella tale.
+One exception is Mr. Cinders (1929 - 528 performances), a lighthearted reversed gender version of the Cinderella tale.
 London audiences cheered when Binnie Hale sang "Spread a Little Happiness," which became a popular British anthem of hope during the Depression-racked 1930s.
 Although this was the greatest hit in the long career of composer Vivian Ellis, it was considered "too British" for American audiences and was never professionally staged in New York.